-He disappeared in April 2016.
+Roberts disappeared in April 2016.
 His dad and family are heartbroken and desperate to know what happened.

-"People flock to Boone because it's an idyllic location.
-It's peaceful here," a detective said.
+"People flock to Boone because it's an idyllic location; it's peaceful here," a detective said.

-That peace shattered because of this mystery.
+But that peace was shattered because of this mystery.

 Roberts left behind a note at the apartment he shared with a few roommates.
 Both police and his dad are reluctant to label it a suicide note.

-"It was kind of vague and just mentioned he wasn't happy with where he was and needed to make a change.
-Don't know what the change was," his dad said.
+"It was kind of vague and just mentioned he wasn't happy with where he was and needed to make a change, his dad said.
+"Don't know what the change was."